 The Linguistics collection emphasizes language documentation and linguistic research around the world, often contemporary, but occasionally historical.
 Most materials in the collection are published in North America, Australia, and Western Europe.
 Yale’s Area Studies librarians collect material about languages from specific world regions.
 Please see regional area collection development statements for more details.

 Most active collection development focuses on in-print, current materials.
-Currently, several active research groups in the department are focused on English grammatical diversity in North America; indigenous Australian languages; and Blackfoot respectively.
+Currently, several active research groups in the department are focused on English grammatical diversity in North America; indigenous Australian languages; Blackfoot; and American Sign Language respectively.
 Out-of-print materials are occasionally purchased to replace damaged or lost copies of significant works or in response to faculty or student requests.

 Collaborations within Yale